My Cookie Journey

 Cutting board with a bowl of key limes, zester, empty bowl, and a juicer.

 When zesting, I do not zest the whole surface of the key lime.
 This is because you will lose any structure that the key lime has, which makes it harder to juice.
-So I hoop around the key lime and zest maybe half of the outside.
+So I hop around the key lime and zest maybe half of the outside.

 I purchased my favorite juicer at my local grocery store (cheap).
 With the built-in reamer and juice collector under it, I find this type the easiest to capture as much key lime juice as possible.
-However, I have tried the kind in which you put the key lime half in between two curved shapes and squeeze, this type does not work as well with key limes.
+However, I have tried the kind in which you put the key lime half in between two curved shapes and squeeze, but this type does not work as well with key limes.

 Mixing the Cookies